 American tenor Brendan Tuohy has been praised by The Cincinnati Post for his “big, bold tenor edged with silver” and he continues to move audiences both in the states and overseas.

-The past couple of seasons Brendan has split his time performing between the United States and France.
-In the States he performed such roles as Peter Quint in The Turn of the Screw, Alfredo in Die Fledermaus, and Albert Herring in Albert Herring.
+Most recently in Europe, Tuohy made his German opera debut singing Tamino in Mozart’s Die Zauberflöte with the Berlin Opera Academy.
 In France he performed his role debuts of Tito in Mozart’s La Clemenza di Tito and as the title role in Mozart’s Idomeneo both with Opéra Orchestre National de Montpellier.
-He also sang several performances as Diomede in Cavalli’s recently rediscovered opera Elena with l’Opéra d’Angers-Nantes and l’Opéra de Rennes.
-This role has been a staple for him the past two seasons after he performed it with Festival d’Aix en Provence in the summer of 2013.
+He also sang several performances as Diomede in Cavalli’s rediscovered opera Elena with the Royal Opera of Versailles, l’Opéra d’Angers-Nantes, Opéra de Lille and l’Opéra de Rennes after premiering it with the festival in Aix-en-Provence.

 Brendan is a former member of the Houston Grand Opera Studio program, Santa Fe Opera Apprentice Program, and the Portland Opera Studio program.
 Brendan completed his academic training at the University of Cincinnati College Conservatory of Music (CCM) with a Masters Degree in Vocal Performance.